Th3Spl/Th3Spl/README.md

 ### My contacts:
-At the moment the unique method to contact me is with discord so i suggest you to join my [`Discord Community`](https://github.com/Th3Spl/Th3Spl/blob/main/README.md#hi-th3spl-here)
+At the moment the unique method to contact me is discord so i suggest you to join my [`Discord Community`](https://github.com/Th3Spl/Th3Spl/blob/main/README.md#hi-th3spl-here)
 <br />
 <br />